bitcoin-dot-org/Bitcoin.org/_includes/ref_transactions.md

-Note: transactions can add non-data-pushing op codes to scriptSigs, but as signatures don't sign the contents of scriptSigs this is not useful nor secure and such transactions are considered non-standard.
+Note: transactions can add non-data-pushing op codes to scriptSigs, but as signatures don't sign the contents of scriptSigs this is not useful nor secure, and such transactions are considered non-standard.
 In the future this ability may be removed.

 {% endautocrossref %}